What are enzymes and why should you know about them?

 Healthy digestion through enzymes

-Product tip : Our MTM Vegan Protein contains purely plant-based ingredients, is particularly well-tolerated and designed for optimal absorption.
-The proteins contained can be efficiently utilized by the body's own enzymes.
+Product tip : Our MTM Vegan Protein contains purely plant-based ingredients, is particularly well-tolerated, and is designed for optimal absorption.
+The proteins it contains can be efficiently utilized by the body's own enzymes.
 Ideal for vegans, athletes, or people with sensitive digestive systems.

 Enzymes play a crucial role in the release and conversion of energy from ingested nutrients.
-They are therefore indispensable for physically active individuals: During exercise, they support energy production in muscle cells, helping you maintain performance.
-Enzymes are also needed after exercise; they help break down metabolic waste products like lactate and support the repair and development of muscle tissue.
+They are therefore indispensable for physically active people: during training, they support energy production in muscle cells, ensuring you maintain performance.
+But enzymes are also needed after exertion; they help break down metabolic waste products like lactate and support the repair and building of muscle tissue.

-Another important advantage is their natural anti-inflammatory effect: Enzymes can help to more quickly resolve minor inflammatory processes caused by intense exercise, thus relieving the burden on the immune system.
-This leads overall to faster recovery, less muscle soreness, and sustainably improved performance.
+Another important advantage is their natural anti-inflammatory effect: Enzymes can help to resolve minor inflammatory processes caused by intense exercise more quickly, thus relieving the burden on the immune system.
+This leads to faster regeneration, less muscle soreness, and sustainably improved performance.

 Protection against environmental influences and aging

-Certain enzymes act like protective shields: They neutralize free radicals and thus prevent major damage to cells.
+Certain enzymes act like protective shields: they neutralize free radicals and thus prevent major cell damage.
 These antioxidant enzymes include superoxide dismutase (SOD), catalase, and glutathione peroxidase.
-They significantly support cell repair and maintenance, ensure balance in cellular metabolism, and help mitigate the effects of stress and overload in the body.
+They significantly support cell repair and maintenance, ensure a balance in cellular metabolism, and help to mitigate the effects of stress and overexertion on the body.

-You can find out more about the role of micronutrients in cellular health in our knowledge area .
+Here you can find more information about the role of micronutrients for cell health in our knowledge section .

 How can you support your enzymes?